dask/dask/docs/source/examples/array-numpy.rst

 ======================================

-We can create Dask arrays from any object that implements NumPy slicing, like a ``numpy.ndarray`` or on-disk formats like h5py or netCDF Dataset objects.
+We can create Dask arrays from any object that implements NumPy slicing, like a :class:`numpy.ndarray` or on-disk formats like h5py or netCDF Dataset objects.
 This is particularly useful with on disk arrays that don't fit in memory but, for simplicity's sake, we show how this works on a NumPy array.